Ninax3/UFOs/README.md

 The following revisions are recommended to enhance the current webpage -
 1. Add a numbered list to the table results and results count per search.
 2. Ability to filter with a drop down selection at the column title.
 For example, by date.
 3. A "no results" message for when filter criteria returns no results.
+See current table, with no results returned, here - https://github.com/Ninax3/UFOs/blob/main/No_Results_Filter.png